-With so much additional traffic over Black Friday, giving customers all the information they need to purchase is crucial to securing their trust and convincing them to spend their hard-earned cash with your brand.
+When Black Friday comes around, you need to give your customers all the information they need about your products in order to secure their trust and convince them to spend their hard-earned cash with your brand.

-In a physical store, your stock levels are immediately clear (it’s there or it isn’t!).
-Online, the process is more opaque, and your customers must be actively informed when stock levels are low.
+In a physical store, your stock levels are immediately clear; it’s either there or it isn’t.
+But online, the process is more opaque, and your customers must be actively informed when stock levels are low.

 By not making stock levels clear, you risk giving customers false expectations about their ability to purchase — which leads to disappointment or even anger when this isn’t possible.